anutakki/big-picture/README.md

 To install manually, go to theme/ and do a checkout: git clone https://github.com/bolt/helios.git

-Set theme: big-picture in your app/config/config.yml, and you're good to go!
+Set theme: big-picture in your app/config/config.yml, and use the paragraphs contenttype (Example can be found in the supplied contenttypes.yml) and you're good to go!

 -------------